ethereum/ethereum-org-website/src/content/roadmap/account-abstraction/index.md

   - Understand why account abstraction will make Ethereum easier to use
 ---

 Account abstraction allows users to add new logic to their accounts.
 Today, users interact with Ethereum using "Externally Owned Accounts" (EOAs).
 These are the only entities that can initiate a transaction or execute functions in smart contracts, and they pay gas fees in ETH whenever those transactions change Ethereum's state.
 Account abstraction aims to expand the types of entity that can initiate transactions to include smart contracts.
-This allows users to flexibly program more security and and better user experiences into their accounts.
+This allows users to flexibly program more security and better user experiences into their accounts.

 Account abstraction unlocks many benefits for the user, including: